May 1976 Palestinian unrest: International Workers' Day

-The month of May 1976 began violently in the Israeli-Palestinian conflict.
+The month of May 1976 began violently in the Israeli–Palestinian conflict.
 To mark International Workers' Day, a number of demonstrations were held across the Occupied Palestinian Territories, which the Israeli moved to disperse, mostly succeeding without casualties.
 In Nablus, however, one Palestinian youth was shot and killed by Israeli soldiers as they dispersed the demonstration, after he threw stones at the soldiers.
 The Israeli military subsequently imposed a curfew on Nablus, as well as on the city of Tulkarm.

 The death and curfews sparked discontent among Palestinians in the days that followed, with several demonstrations and school strikes being held.
 On 4 May, Mayor of Nablus Bassam Shakaa formally asked the military to lift the curfew on his city.
 The military refused.

 Israeli Independence Day

 In the evening of 3 May, Palestinian militants set off a motorcycle bomb near Ben Yehuda Street in Jerusalem, injuring around thirty people, including the Greek Consul in Jerusalem, with one being seriously injured and the rest sustaining light injuries.
 The bombing was intended to disrupt the Israeli Independence Day celebrations, which landed on 4 July in 1976.
 Later that night, a group of Jewish Israelis set fire to several buses in a predominantly Arab quarter of Jerusalem as an act of retaliation.

-Following the bombing, and in preparation for Independence Day, the Israeli military deployed additional troops and imposed strict restrictions on movement through the Occupied Territories, including closing town the Allenby Bridge and Damiyah Bridges into Jordan, and setting up roadblocks to search vehicules along main roads.
+Following the bombing, and in preparation for Independence Day, the Israeli military deployed additional troops and imposed strict restrictions on movement through the Occupied Territories, including closing town the Allenby Bridge and Damiyah Bridges into Jordan, and setting up roadblocks to search vehicles along main roads.
 The curfews on Nablus and Tulkarm were extended.
 On Independence Day, Palestinians in some cities attempted to hold demonstrations protesting against the ongoing occupation, which the Israeli military moved to disperse, injuring two Palestinians as they did so.
 Later that day, Rabin gave a speech in which he pledged to "maintain law and public order" in the Occupied Territories.

 On 6 May, Israeli Minister of Defence Shimon Peres held a meeting with Shakaa and the Nablus city council.
 Following the meeting, Peres agreed to partially lift the curfew on the city and to gradually re-open the secondary schools that had been shut to prevent student protests.
 Four Palestinians were shot and injured by Israeli forces that day, one when the military dispersed a demonstration against the occupation, two for running away from soldiers who attempted to stop them from breaking the curfew, and one who ran away from soldiers who had ordered him to halt.